Spotted Lanternfly Program Information

 In Pennsylvania, the Spotted Lanternfly overwinters in egg

-masses laid on smooth bark, stone, and other vertical surfaces.
+masses laid on smooth bark, stone, and other flat surfaces.
 The first of

 four immature stages, or instars, began emerging from the egg masses in